rstroop/nch-bootcamp/README.md

 ```
 	git checkout day2
 ```
 1. Open JBDS and build the project as you did yesterday.
-The project should now fail to build.
-Now comes the fun part!
+Note that the tests run in the project are skipped during the build.

 The first goal of the day is to learn some basic concepts of BDD.
 Cucumber is a popular BDD tool we use frequently on projects.
 The framework uses text files containing application "features", and connects the steps of each feature to a corresponding JUnit test, called a "step".
 There are a number of test features found in the following location:
 ```